salahealer9/harmonic-architecture-solar-system/README.md

 The **full research implementation**, including advanced optimization and analysis scripts, will be released following the publication of the author’s forthcoming book.
 **Meanwhile, qualified researchers may request access to these extended materials for verification or collaborative purposes.**

+**Access Policy:**
+Access to the private repository containing full source files and verification materials may be granted to verified researchers or collaborators upon formal request.
+Please contact the author at [salahealer@gmail.com](mailto:salahealer@gmail.com) for details.

 ---

 ## 🧪 How to Reproduce the Figures